nomike/wtun/readme.md

 ## Usage

 1. Clone this repository
-2. Create a virtual environment with `python3 -m venv venv`
+2. Create a virtual environment with `python3 -m venv .venv`
-3. Activate the virtual environment with `source venv/bin/activate`
+3. Activate the virtual environment with `source .venv/bin/activate`
 4. Install the requirements with `pip install -r requirements.txt`
 5. Call the program with the appropriate arguments